vaquarkhan/microservices-recipes-a-free-gitbook/chapters/08-monitoring-and-observability.md

 | Vendor Lock-in | High: Tightly coupled to AWS ecosystem | Low: Open standard supported by the community and multiple vendors |
 | Best For | Teams deeply integrated into AWS seeking managed simplicity | Teams need to aggregate diverse, polyglot legacy services |

-**Khan Mandate**: The Khan Protocol recommends GraphQL Fusion for complex, polyglot environments to ensure high Semantic Distinctness (Ŝ) while avoiding the vendor lock-in of proprietary federation solutions.
+**Khan Mandate**: The Khan Protocol recommends GraphQL Fusion for complex, polyglot environments to ensure high Semantic Distinctness (S) while avoiding the vendor lock-in of proprietary federation solutions.

 ### 8.4.3 Security and Governance

 GraphQL introduces unique security vectors.
-The power given to the client to define queries allows malicious actors to craft "Query Depth Attacks"—deeply nested queries that exhaust server resources.
+The power given to the client to define queries allows malicious actors to craft "Query Depth Attacks"�deeply nested queries that exhaust server resources.

 **Architectural Defense**: Implement strict rate limiting based on Query Complexity scores rather than just request counts.
 Each field is assigned a cost, and queries exceeding a total cost threshold are rejected.
 ## 8.5 Benchmarking Methodology